OpenMx/OpenMx/docs/source/AlternativeApproaches.rst

              labels="vX"
          ),

-Note that all arguments could be listed on one line; in either case they are separated by comma's:
+Note that all arguments could be listed on one (or two) lines; in either case they are separated by comma's:

 .. cssclass:: input
 ..